 Did God grant the Israelites good fortune?
 Sadly, no.“So the Philistines fought, and Israel was defeated, and every man fled to his tent … Also the ark of God was captured; and the two sons of Eli, Hophni and Phinehas, died” (vv.
 10–11).
 Similarly, contends Whately, knowledge of the Bible or the moral teachings of the faith cannot magically replace knowledge of economics, and it is at our own great peril that we presume otherwise.

 Yet Whately, for that, did not believe that economics lacked a moral calling.
 In fact, he is known to have used his economic expertise to bolster his moral arguments against the slave trade.
 Indeed, economics earned the appellation “the dismal science” not because economists were so greedy and pessimistic.
-Rather, as David M. Levy and Sandra J. Peart write,
+Rather, as David M. Levy and Sandra J. Peart write:

-So faith and morals are no substitute for economics, but economics still needs to serve ethics.
+So, faith and morals are no substitute for economics, but economics still needs to serve ethics.
 And at its best, that is what it has sought to do.

 William Nassau Senior, Whately’s friend and colleague and first professor of political economy at Oxford, even believed that economics would one day be ranked “among the first of moral sciences in interest and utility.”
 Senior had good reason for this conviction.
-“The pursuit of wealth, that is, the endeavour to accumulate the means of future subsistence and enjoyment, is, to the mass of mankind, the great source of moral improvement.”
-He continues,
+“The pursuit of wealth, that is, the endeavor to accumulate the means of future subsistence and enjoyment, is, to the mass of mankind, the great source of moral improvement.”
+He continues:

 We might think of psychologist Abraham Maslow’s hierarchy of needs, in which he argued that most people need basic provision before they can be expected to attend to higher aims of life.
 But Senior is saying something more.
 Arthur Brooks, president of the American Enterprise Institute, has shown that happiness correlates with “earned success” rather than “learned helplessness.”
 A person struggling to get by lacks the opportunity to (materially) give, which, according to Brooks, also correlates with happiness.
 Giving is also a moral duty of all who are blessed with wealth.
 As Christ himself put it, “It is more blessed to give than to receive” (Acts 20:35).

-Thus, if freedom from subsistence-level living correlates strongly with happiness and offers the opportunity to plan for the future and help others in hardship, isn’t it certainly a moral calling to discover the principles and policies conducive to those ends, such as private property, industry, credit and trade?
+Thus, if freedom from subsistence-level living correlates strongly with happiness and offers the opportunity to plan for the future and help others in hardship, isn’t it certainly a moral calling to discover the principles and policies conducive to those ends, such as private property, industry, credit, and trade?
 And that is precisely what economics, even ostensibly conceived as “value-free,” is meant to do.
 It’s a high moral calling if there ever was one, inconvenient and annoying as it may sometimes be.
 Though supply and demand curves may still elicit eye rolls from those concerned with moral matters, I daresay there is yet something sacred even there.

 This article first appeared in the Summer 2015 issue of Acton Institute’s Religion & Liberty.